oscarbrionesr/sp500-web-scraping/README.md

 # sp500-web-scraping

-This repository contains the code I used to collect data from two websites that have information on the S&P 500 index for analysis on publiclly traded companies.
+This repository contains the code I used to collect and explore data from two websites that have information on the S&P 500 index for analysis on publiclly traded companies.

-The repository contains the final data set in a csv file
+The repository contains the final data set in a csv file as well as graphics in the jupiter notebook file